 For the vast majority of employees of state and local government, participation in a public pension plan and contributing toward the cost of the pension are mandatory terms of employment.
 Employee contributions provide a reliable and predictable stream of revenue to public pension funds and typically are based on a percentage of salary as specified in statute, most commonly between four and eight percent.
 More...

 Over time, investment earnings finance a majority of the cost of a typical public pension plan.
-According to the U.S. Census Bureau, for the 30-year period 1987 through 2016, investment earnings accounted for just over 60 percent of public pension revenues; employer contributions made up approximately 27 percent, and employee contributions were around 12 percent.
+According to the U.S. Census Bureau, for the 30-year period 1988 through 2017, investment earnings accounted for 62 percent of public pension revenues; employer contributions made up approximately 26 percent, and employee contributions were around 12 percent.

 A recent study, Pensionomics 2016: Measuring the Economic Impact of DB Pension Expenditures, finds that pension benefits have a significant economic impact: 7.1 million American jobs and $1.2 trillion in economic output.
 In addition, for every taxpayer dollar contributed to state and local pensions $9.19 in total output was supported.

-Understanding the Impact of Negative Cash Flow on a Public Plan, Gabriel, Roeder, Smith & Company, September 2015
+Understanding the Impact of Negative Cash Flow on a Public Plan, GRS Consulting, September 2015